lcostant/OMEGA/v1_CEERS/README.md

 Galaxies are observed (imaging mode) with the NIRCam instrument mounted on the James Webb Space Telescope.
 In particular, each galaxy is observed under 20 configurations (5 inclinations and 4 azimuths) in the F200W and F356W filters.

-The [mirage](https://mirage-data-simulator.readthedocs.io/en/latest/) tool (v2.2.1) was used to simulated imaging data which have the NIRCam instrumental noise effects and the CEERS observing strategy (3-point dither in the CEERS 10 pointing).
+The [mirage](https://mirage-data-simulator.readthedocs.io/en/latest/) tool (v2.2.1) was used to simulate imaging data that have the NIRCam instrumental noise effects and the CEERS observing strategy (3-point dither in the CEERS 10 pointing).
 Data simulated with mirage were run through the JWST [calibration pipeline](https://jwst-pipeline.readthedocs.io/en/latest/jwst/introduction.html) (v1.4.6), mimicking the data reduction strategy to be used for in-flight data.
 An additional step to homogenize the background (removing gradients and correcting for some detector-level patterns) was needed before drizzling the final images.

 A detailed description of the release can be found in the reference paper (**Costantin et al. 2022**, *in preparation*), to which citation is requested if you use this data.
-The entire data release is made availble to the community, while the example galaxy ID 188916 (z=3) is made available in this repository.
+The entire data release is made available to the community, while the example galaxy ID 188916 (z=3) is made available in this repository.

 ## Data releases